Are Sugar Alternatives Truly Healthy? Here’s what Dietician Avni Says

 The only thing that one should watch out for is that if they are consuming sugar alcohols then you need to be sure you are not consuming them in large amounts.
 Some examples of sugar alcohols include Malitol and xylitol, which are actively used in modern-day ice creams and chocolates.

 Those are not digested in the same manner as regular sugar.
 Bacteria inside your intestines digest these sugar alcohols.
 So, if you consume too much of them, this bacteria fails to manage the load, and you can get flatulence and abdominal discomfort.
 Health should not be a problem, regular healthy whole grains, diversity in your diet and timed meals will help you keep healthy.
-In this blog, India’s eminent Dietitian for diabetics Avni Kaul has shared her views regarding sugar alternatives.
+In this blog, India’s eminent Dietician for diabetics Avni Kaul has shared her views regarding sugar alternatives.

-Picture of Avni Kaul: Dietitian & Nutritionist in Delhi NCR
+Picture of Avni Kaul: Dietician & Nutritionist in Delhi NCR

-Avni Kaul: Dietitian & Nutritionist in Delhi NCR
+Avni Kaul: Dietician & Nutritionist in Delhi NCR

 Share with your network